automl/AutomlCup2023/README.md

 ensemble.
 For each model we run a portfolio of diverse hyperparameter configurations to cover the needs of different tasks.
 The list of models we use consists of MultiRes, UNet, EfficientNet and others thus covering a wide variety of potential tasks and architecture types.
-The pretrained [UNet](https://github.com/milesial/Pytorch-UNet) is a widely used python implementation of a unet that was trained on a car segmentation task.
+The pretrained [UNet](https://github.com/milesial/Pytorch-UNet) is a widely used Python implementation of a UNet that was trained on a car segmentation task.
 We warmstart our training with the weights of that segmentation task and replace the first/last layer of the UNet if necessary.
 This allows us to generalize and be applicable to any other task that has a 2D output where the width and height of the output are the same as the input.
 The pretrained EfficientNet and Vision Transformer and their weights are part of torchvision.
 We again warmstart our training with these weights and replace